ArchiesDubey/smart-ai-cache/README.md

 ## Provider Examples

-`smart-ai-cache` provides specialized classes for each AI provider with automatic cost tracking:
+The package includes specialized classes for each AI provider with automatic cost tracking:

 ### OpenAI